-However—unless they also cut back on intake of omega-6 fats drastically—it’s much easier for vegetarians and other non-fish eaters to maintain a healthful ratio of omega-3s to omega-6s in their cells by consuming ample amounts of omega-3 EPA and DHA from fatty fish and fish oil.
+However—unless they also cut back on intake of omega-6 fats drastically—it's much easier for vegetarians and other non-fish eaters to maintain a healthful ratio of omega-3s to omega-6s in their cells by consuming ample amounts of omega-3 EPA and DHA from fatty fish and/or fish oil.

 Second, it is not clear that the "small” differences they observed wouldn't be significant to people's health status over a decade or more.